-- satisfy the Council that exceptionally high quality design has been employed throughout the proposal; - enhance the existing skyline of the town; - respond to and reinforce the natural topography of the land; - create a celebrated entrance at ground floor level and demonstrate how the design of the building responds to the human scale at street level, and how the building relates to the street; - respond sensitively to its site and be appropriate to its context; - architecturally respond to the building's massing, shape, size and form; - avoid negative microclimatic effects such as excessive over-shadowing, wind tunnels and drafts; - provide a lighting strategy to determine how the building will be lit and how it will improve night time views of the town; - provide a mix of uses, in particular at ground floor level which should usually front onto a public space; - provide evidence why other forms of massing across the site, in place of a tall building, may be inappropriate in terms of density and urban form; and - provide a parking strategy that illustrates how the development can accommodate demand for parking and how any reduction in provision will have an impact on adjacent car parks.
+- enhance the existing skyline of the town; - respond to and reinforce the natural topography of the land; - create a celebrated entrance at ground floor level and demonstrate how the design of the building responds to the human scale at street level, and how the building relates to the street; - respond sensitively to its site and be appropriate to its context; - architecturally respond to the building's massing, shape, size and form; - avoid negative microclimatic effects such as excessive overshadowing, wind tunnels and drafts; - provide a lighting strategy to determine how the building will be lit and how it will improve night time views of the town; - provide a mix of uses, in particular at ground floor level which should usually front onto a public space; - provide evidence why other forms of massing across the site, in place of a tall building, may be inappropriate in terms of density and urban form; and - provide a parking strategy that illustrates how the development can accommodate demand for parking and how any reduction in provision will have an impact on adjacent car parks.

-Delivery of High Quality and Innovative Design Key Players
+Delivery of High Quality and Innovative Design

-- Swindon Borough Council as Local Planning Authority has role of enforcing a high quality of design in all development schemes - The New Swindon Company, Commission for Architecture and the Built Environment (CABE), South West Design Review Panel, Swindon Design Review Panel - Key role in scrutinizing the design quality of development schemes - English Heritage key advisory role on the design of schemes that impact on the Railway Heritage Area - The Police Architectural Liaison Officer key role in ensuring that schemes embody the principle of designing out crime.
+• Swindon Borough Council - as Local Planning Authority has role of enforcing a high quality of design in all development schemes

+• The New Swindon Company, Commission for Architecture and the Built Environment (CABE), South West Design Review Panel, Swindon Design Review Panel - Key role in scrutinizing the design quality of development schemes

+• English Heritage - key advisory role on the design of schemes that impact on the Railway Heritage Area

+• The Police Liaison Officer - key role in ensuring that schemes embody the principle of designing out crime.